xingyu-alfred-liu/dbaAutomator/README.md

 (https://berkeleygw.org/), and most of the DFT codes cope with Berkeley, such as Quantum ESPRESSO.

+How it works:
+    This program works in several steps:
+    1. get middle single molecule of the constructed supercell, we will select hole positions according to this middle single molecule
+    2. after you get the single molecule structure, please calculate the HOMO and put the .cube file inside /data/singlemolecule
+    3. according to this singlemolecule HOMO, we will decide the Cartesian coordinates of holes and output the exciton wavefunction input file for BerkeleyGW
+    4. after you run all the exciton wavefunction calculations, we will collect all charge files and run dba over and output the final charge transfer character

 Functionality:
     - find hole positions with HOMO cube file
     - generate input file, which is define excition wfn calculation input file